geek-cookbook/geek-cookbook/manuscript/kubernetes/ingress/nginx.md

 ### Namespace

 We need a namespace to deploy our HelmRelease and associated ConfigMaps into.
-Per the [flux design](/kubernetes/deployment/flux/), I create this in my flux repo at `bootstrap/namespaces/namespace-nginx-ingress-controller.yaml`:
+Per the [flux design](/kubernetes/deployment/flux/), I create this example yaml in my flux repo at `bootstrap/namespaces/namespace-nginx-ingress-controller.yaml`:

 ??? example "Example NameSpace (click to expand)"
     ```yaml